pulumi/examples/azure-py-virtual-data-center/README.md

     $ pulumi config set spoke1_as 10.101.0.0/16
     ```

 1. Deploy everything with the `pulumi up` command.
-This provisions all the Azure resources necessary, including
+This provisions all the Azure resources necessary, including gateways and firewall which will take up to an hour:
-   an Active Directory service principal and AKS clusters:

     ```bash
     $ pulumi up
     ```

-1. After a while, your VNets, Gateway and Firewall will be ready.
+1. After a while, your VDC will be ready.
 The VNet address spaces will be printed as output
    variables once `pulumi up` completes.

     ```bash